alanng10/Country/Docue/a.md

 Praca word "pra" is pronounce same as "pra" in "pragmatic" in English.
 Praca word "ca" is pronounce same as "ca" in "america" in English.

+Praca human has word.
+The word is Pracan.

 Country has define done.

 The done is human civil live.